‘Stop the pain,’ George Floyd’s brother pleads with Congress

 Choking back tears, he said he wants to make sure that his brother, whom he called “Perry,” is “more than another face on a t-shirt, more than another name on a list that won’t stop growing.”

-Floyd challenged lawmakers, “Be the leaders that this country, this world, needs.
-Do the right thing.”
+Floyd challenged lawmakers to be leaders: “Our country, this world needs the right thing.”

 House Judiciary Committee Chairman Jerrold Nadler gaveled in the session, many lawmakers and witnesses masked during the COVID-19 outbreak, as Democrats review the Justice in Policing Act, a far-ranging package of proposals amid a national debate on policing and racial inequity.

+President Donald Trump ruled out changing the names of Army bases named for Confederate Army officers, NASCAR announced it is banning the Confederate flag from its races and venues, and Amazon said it will suspend police use of its facial recognition technology for a year.

-Lawmakers also heard testimony from civil rights and law enforcement leaders as Congress considers the changes to police practices and accountability after Floyd’s death in police custody and the mass protests that followed.
+In Washington, lawmakers also heard testimony from civil rights and law enforcement leaders as Congress considers changes to police practices and accountability after Floyd’s death in police custody and the mass protests that followed.

 “Today we answer their call,” Nadler said.